jisung-lee7/play-javascript/README.md

 ### Logical operators: || (or), && (and), ! (not)
 #### || (or)
 - leftExpr || rightExpr
-   - if leftExpr === falsy, it returns rightExpr - using Nullish coalescing operator is better because of falsy
-   - if leftExpr === truthy and rightExpr === truthy, it returns leftExpr
-- that means finds the first truthy value
+   - That means finds the first truthy value
 <br><br>

 #### && (and)
 - leftExpr && rightExpr
-   - if leftExpr === truthy, it returns rightExpr
-   - if leftExpr === truthy and rightExpr === truthy, it returns rightExpr
-- that means finds the first falsy value
+   - That means finds the first falsy value
-<br><br>
-- We can also use it for short-circuit evaluation.
 <br><br>

 ### Nullish coalescing operator - new(ES11)